-WHEREAS, the District is willing and able to provide the desired services to the Cities hereby resolve to Approve the Agreement for Operations and Maintenance of Meadowbrook

-Meadowbrook Farm attached hereto as Exhibit 1;
+WHEREAS, the District is willing and able to provide the desired services to the Cities on the terms and conditions set forth in the Agreement for Operations and Maintenance of Meadowbrook Farm attached hereto as Exhibit 1;

-NOW, THEREFORE, the City Council of the City of Snoqualmie, Washington, does

-Farm, by and between the Cities of Snoqualmie and North Bend and the Si View Metropolitan

-Park District, substantially in the form attached hereto as Exhibit 1, and hereby authorizes the

-Mayor to sign the same.
+NOW, THEREFORE, the City Council of the City of Snoqualmie, Washington, does hereby resolve to approve the Agreement for Operations and Maintenance of Meadowbrook Farm, by and between the Cities of Snoqualmie and North Bend and the Si View Metropolitan Park District, substantially in the form attached hereto as Exhibit 1, and hereby authorizes the Mayor to sign the same.

-PASSED by the City Council of the City of Snoqualmie, Washington, this 25th day of
+PASSED by the City Council of the City of Snoqualmie, Washington, this 9th day of October 2023.

-September, 2023.